abnerLing/dysarthria-DNN/README.md

 | mfcc + pitch  | 34.39  |
 | fbank + pitch + fmllr  | **32.74**  |

+- Given that this model is a standard MLP with no extra fancy features, don't expect to obtain better results than state-of-the-art models.
+It's best to be used as a sample for building baseline models.
 - As you can see the WER does not reach as low as the model from [1], but it may be worth noting researchers from that paper used a more sophisticated methods of data augmentation by modifying tempo at the phoneme level.
 - I was able to get competitive results with [2] which used fbank+pitch features in a novel GNN-based acoustic model.
-It's probably not a fair compraison since they did not use data augmentation.
+But it's probably not a fair compraison since they did not use data augmentation.

 ### References